 · Versatility for usage with different substrates

-With the versatility offered by flexo printing, it can be used for almost any type of product packaging from food products to health & beauty items.
-It also offers excellent durability; printed images will not fade over time like traditional methods often do.
-The speed at which jobs can be completed allows companies to keep up with customer demands without sacrificing quality output.
+Flexo printing's versatility makes it suitable for almost any type of product packaging, from food products to health & beauty items.
+It also provides excellent durability; printed images will not fade over time, unlike traditional methods.
+The speed at which jobs can be completed enables companies to keep up with customer demand without sacrificing quality.

 Screen Mesh | Stencil Printing | Screen Exposure |

-With these tools at hand, print shops have been able to achieve amazing results time after time with high levels of accuracy and detail.
-Those detailed images often contain gradients and shading that fool many people’s eyes making them think those prints came from other processes!
-Not only can you feel confident in your ability to reproduce artwork but you can produce big runs quickly without sacrificing quality due to advancements in automated equipment available today.
+With these tools at hand, print shops have achieved excellent results time after time, with high levels of accuracy and detail.
+Those detailed images often contain gradients and shading that fool many people’s eyes, making them think those prints came from other processes!
+Not only can you feel confident in your ability to reproduce artwork, but you can also produce big runs quickly without sacrificing quality due to advancements in automated equipment available today.

-To sum up, Screen Printing has become very popular among companies who desire professional looking packages at reasonable speeds and costs; all while maintaining excellent image quality no matter how much detail there may be in any particular design!
+To sum up, Screen Printing has become very popular among companies that desire professional-looking packages at reasonable speeds and costs, while maintaining excellent image quality, no matter how much detail there is in any particular design!

 Gravure printing, also known as rotogravure printing, is one of the oldest and most reliable methods used in packaging.
-It involves a process of etching an image or pattern onto a cylinder before transferring it to the material.
-This type of printing is ideal for high resolution images and fine details.
+It involves etching an image or pattern onto a cylinder before transferring it to the material.
+This type of printing is ideal for high-resolution images and fine details.

 There are several advantages associated with gravure printing: